-30.1 Marks or grades can only be given for original work by students at the University.
+- 30.1 Marks or grades can only be given for original work by students at the University.
 Plagiarism is the act of copying or including in one's own work, without adequate acknowledgement, intentionally or unintentionally, the work of another or one's own previously assessed original work.
 It is academically fraudulent and an offence against University discipline.
 Plagiarism, at whatever stage of a student's course, whether discovered before or after graduation, may be investigated and dealt with appropriately by the University.
 The innocent misuse or quotation of material without formal and proper acknowledgement can constitute plagiarism, even when there is no deliberate intent to deceive.
 Work may be deemed to be plagiarised if it consists of close paraphrasing or unacknowledged summary of a source, as well as word-for-word transcription, or if it involves the use of essays or answers produced by another individual or service.
-Any failure adequately to acknowledge or properly

-- reference other sources in submitted work could lead to lower marks and to disciplinary action being taken. - 30.2 It is academically fraudulent and an offence against the University's Code of Student Conduct for a student to invent or falsify data, evidence, references, experimental results or other material contributing to any student's assessed work or for a student knowingly to make use of such material.
+Any failure adequately to acknowledge or properly reference other sources in submitted work could lead to lower marks and to disciplinary action being taken. - 30.2 It is academically fraudulent and an offence against the University's Code of Student Conduct for a student to invent or falsify data, evidence, references, experimental results or other material contributing to any student's assessed work or for a student knowingly to make use of such material.
 It is also an offence against University's Code of Student Conduct for students to collude in the submission of work that is intended for the assessment of individual academic performance or for a student to allow their work to be used by another student for fraudulent purposes. - 30.3 Students need to be careful when asking peers to proof-read their work.
-Proof-readers should only comment on the vocabulary, grammar and general clarity of written English.
+Proofreaders should only comment on the vocabulary, grammar and general clarity of written English.
 They should not advise on subject matter or argumentation.
-Proof-reading and use of translation services may constitute academic misconduct where it includes rewriting or rewording of the student's original work. - 30.4 Students need to be careful to avoid academic misconduct when submitting group projects and to be clear about their individual contribution to the submission. - 30.5 Information on academic misconduct and plagiarism, and how such cases will be handled, is given on the Academic Services website.
+Proofreading and use of translation services may constitute academic misconduct where it includes rewriting or rewording of the student's original work.
+Guidance on the use of proofreading is available: